pierre-rouleau/pel/doc/pel-manual.rst

 Then to use a new feature, set the PEL activation user variable through the relevant Emacs customization buffer, save the new customization data and run pel-init by using ``M-x pel-init`` or restart Emacs.
-If new packages are identified by your new configuration it will be downloaded, installed and byte-compiled automatically.
+If new packages are identified by your new configuration they will be downloaded, installed and byte-compiled automatically.
+You'll be able to activate them via the new ``pel-use-`` user options.

 .. -----------------------------------------------------------------------------